dwarvesf/handbook/guides/email-communication-and-uses.md

 Miner email is used by our Developers to create an account and log in all of our mobile applications for mobile testing.
 Whenever a problem or bug comes in our app, a notification should be dropped at this email.

-#### 6. thug@d.foundation

-Thug email is used by our DevOps to maintain and manage the server system.